Audio introduction by me:

 I am proud to say: there is nothing my mother or my father could do that I can’t do myself.
 And I can do a lot more.
 That is evolution.
 The new generation being able to do everything plus more than the previous one.

-This touches on another fallacy: that learning about something has value.
+Here is another fallacy: that learning ABOUT something has value.
 It has no value.
+No intrinsic value, no extrinsic value, not even systemic value.
+NO value.
 Learning about something is not a pantry item.
-Only things you can do are pantry items.
+Only things you can DO, of you HAVE are pantry items.

-And I am considering learning how to make my website look good by doing.
-I have to learn enough moves to be dangerous in making websites look good on mobile phones...
-Is it a good investment?
+And I am considering learning how to make my ‘stuff’ more widely used by doing.
+I now have a mobile app… more readily available than having to sit by a computer.
+You can put the phone in your pocket and do things, while listening to my stuff.
+I have to learn enough moves to be ‘dangerous’ in making my stuff really appetizing and look good on mobile phones… Is it a good investment?
 Again: it is a pantry item.
-You can't cook with no ingredients!
+You can’t cook with no ingredients!

 As you see, the job is not to take things to mastery.
 The job is to have ingredients in your kitchen.
 Most of you have one, maybe two ingredients.